toomuchvoltage/shadertoy-utils/readme.md

 ## Images

-This is the code I used to convert all the images for the [Angels cracktro](https://www.shadertoy.com/view/WljSR1):

-    shader = imageToLumBuffer('angels1.png', [5.100, 8.500], [2.050, 4.60])
-    shader = imageToLumBuffer('angels2.png', [4.5, 15.500], [1.71, 4.300], shader, 1)
-    shader = imageToLumBuffer('angelshorse.png', [5.0, 5.0], [1.957, 1.750], shader, 2)
+The following code turns an image to a consumable buffer:

-    shader = imageToLumBuffer('angels_scroll.png', [2.0, 4.0], [0.5, 2.0], shader, 3)
+    shader = imageToBuffer('graffiti_lowres.png', [1.0, 1.0], [0.0, 0.0], shader, 1, "r2g4b2")

     file = open('shaderimage.txt', 'w')
     file.write(shader)
     file.close()

-First parameter to `imageToLumBuffer()` is the filename.
+First parameter to `imageToBuffer()` is the filename.
 The second parameter is xy scale and the third parameter is the xy offset.
 The generated function will take those into account and return zero outside of those bounds to make your life easier... and so that you don't have to remember what works in your scenario for every particular image.
 If you wanna handle that yourself just use `[1.0, 1.0]` and `[0.0, 0.0]`.

 Fourth parameter allows you to concatenate previously generated code with this one so that you can use all of your images in the same shader.

 Fifth parameter is for images generated after the first one since they need their own unique IDs.
 Again, it's just for convenience so you don't have to manually change function/variable names.

+Sixth parameter is one of the following:

+* **"bw"**: Every packed bit is either a black or a white value
+* **"luma"**: Every packed byte is a grayscale value indicating brightness
+* **"r2g4b2"**: Every byte packs trichromatic color information in r2g4b2 format

-Your images cannot in total (for one Shadertoy) use up more than 4096 uniforms (4096 * 4 pixels).
+Your buffers cannot in total (for one Shadertoy) use up more than 4096 uniforms.
 Choose your resolutions wisely :)

 ## Sounds

-This is again the code used for the above cracktro.
+This is the code used for the angels cracktro.

     shader = soundToShaderToy('angels.mp3', 'angels.wav', 2000, 0.8, 7.6)